mewza/realfft/README.md

 Dmitry Boldyrev <subband@protonmail.com>
-(Real inventor and developer of WinAmp unlike fake Justin Frankel who stole it from me and lied to you all that he was behind it)
+(Real inventor and developer of WinAmp unlike fake Justin Frankel who stole it from me and lied to you all that he was behind it who hired Indian coders who to this day trying to write their name into credits on CIApedia(so called Wikipedia))